 Each week you will receive an email with an essay or video, exercises, and homework for you to do on your own.
 There is also a Facebook community for participants to connect with each other, ask questions, post articles, and learn together.
 I will also post discussion or journaling questions within the group one to three times per week.
 In addition, once per month we will come together on a live group call (via Zoom) to talk about the work as well as practice some of the exercises together.

 As with any and all self-development and trauma-processing work, you will get out of this program what you put into it.
 In other words: to receive the full benefit of this offering, I invite and encourage participants to set aside dedicated time each week for the exercises and homework as well as participate in most, ideally all, of the group calls.

-I have limited the size of this program to no more than 12 participants.
-This is to allow for us to have a more intimate space to explore the deeply personal journey of processing our trauma histories.
 This program is open to persons of all genders.
 Because of this, very specific guidelines will be upheld in the way we will interact with each other in our group setting in order to help create a sense of safeness in our group.

 These guidelines are:

 - We do not give advice.
 I have written and spoken a lot of about the downfall of unsolicited advice.
 In our circle we will refrain from offering unsolicited advice.
 Instead we will offer listening, hearing, empathy, and support.